Claire van der Boom: Acting career

 Van der Boom starred in the 2011 telemovie Underbelly Files: The Man Who Got Away, the true story of drug smuggler David McMillan.
 She played McMillan's lover Clelia Vigano.
 She played the role of reporter Juliette Gardner in the first three episodes of the Australian police procedural City Homicide; the episodes aired in February and March 2011.
-She portrays the ex-wife of Danny Williams (Scott Caan) in the remake Hawaii Five-0 series.
+She portrayed the ex-wife of Danny Williams (Scott Caan) in the remake Hawaii Five-0 throughout the run of the series.

 In 2012, van der Boom was cast in two Off-Broadway productions.
 She played 'Karen' in David Rabe's An Early History of Fire (The New Group) and took over the role of 'Sally' (originally played by Julianne Nicholson) in the extended season of Sam Shepard's Heartless (Signature Theatre).
 Van der Boom had previously worked with Shepard in Tough Trade, the original series pilot for Epix.
 She played Billie Tucker in the drama.

 Van der Boom appeared in the 2015 film 5 Flights Up, starring Morgan Freeman and Diane Keaton, playing 'Young Ruth' to Keaton's 'Ruth'.
 In November 2014, Universal Pictures secured the international distribution rights to the Australian feature Love Is Now, starring van der Boom, Eamon Farren and Anna Torv.
 In 2015 she appeared in Stephen Suettinger's movie, A Year and Change as Vera.

 In 2015, van der Boom appeared in Chronic, which won the Best Screenplay Award at the 2015 Cannes Film Festival.
 The same year, she was in the premiere of Scott Caan's play The Trouble With Where We Come From at The Falcon Theatre in Los Angeles.